 Kale Apple Salad

 I love this Kale Apple Salad, and if you haven’t had raw baby kale in a salad you might be pleasantly surprised how good this is!
 I love the sunflower seeds, but use any nuts you prefer.

-There’s no doubt about it, I’m seriously smitten with the Earthbound Farm Baby Kale Mix that suddenly appeared at the Fresh Market store by my house.
-I’ve been buying it every time I see it at the store (and so is everyone else apparently, because about half the time they don’t have any.)
-Making a salad with the raw baby kale was a snap and I loved this Kale Apple Salad so much!
+There’s no doubt about it, I’m seriously smitten with the Earthbound Farm Baby Kale Mix that suddenly appeared at the store by my house a few years ago.
+Since then I’ve been buying it regularly, and having so much fun experimenting with recipes with kale!
+And making a salad with the raw baby kale was a snap and I loved this Kale Apple Salad so much!

 This side dish salad couldn’t be simpler; it’s just raw baby kale, apples tossed in a lemon-Dijon vinaigrette, and crispy sunflower seeds adding a little crunch.
 The dressing for this is is slightly sweet, so maybe this would be a good one to try out on family members who are on the fence about raw kale.